Indigenous bias training rolls out to Ontario healthcare workers

 Biases 'the fabric of our country'

 The main curriculum was developed in British Columbia but it has been adapted for Ontario.
-Based on initial workshops, the feedback from healthcare workers has been positive, with many saying they were shocked and dismayed at the biases they didn't they had.
+Based on initial workshops, the feedback from healthcare workers has been positive, with many saying they were shocked and dismayed at the biases they didn't know they had.

 "(These biases) are sadly the fabric of our country," Smylie said this morning on CBC's London Morning.